My sincere apologies.

 I write in German, produce radio mainly in French, less in English and German.
 To allow everyone to understand what this page is about, I chose English as the guiding language.

 I finished my journalistic education at the Zeitenspiegel Reportageschule in Reutlingen, Germany.
 The training focuses on storytelling for print media.
-I learned who to paint a vivid image of a person and his/her struggles, how to find the right words and before that, how to find the catching story.
-The school is specialized in reportage and feature story writing for magazines, with a minor focus on multimedia and radio storytelling.
+I learned how to paint a vivid image of a person and his/her struggles, how to find the right words and before that, how to find the catching story.
+The school is specialized in feature story writing for magazines, with a minor focus on multimedia and radio storytelling.

 Before that, I discovered the variety of German-language media through internships – at the public TV stations BR and ZDF, the campus radio in Cologne and Deutschradio in Tuscany, the ff magazine in South Tyrol and the Alsatian daily newspaper Journal d’Alsace.
 During my studies I worked as an author and editor for several print magazines.